 What Causes Soil Washout?

 Soil washout is a specific and yet widespread issue that is made up of two main factors: soil type and climate.
-When the right pre-conditions are met, the soil in a certain area can wear away at an alarming rate.
+When the right pre-conditions occur, the soil in a certain area can wear away at an alarming rate.
 Unfortunately, a change in the topography of an area is not the only repercussion of soil erosion.
 The earth in an area blighted by washout can also become infertile.

 Soil Type and Texture

 The soils that are most prone to washout and erosion are lightweight, loose soils.
-Soils that are made up primarily of loam and sand, for example, are less stable than soils made up of clay or peat.
+Soils made up primarily of loam and sand, for example, are less stable than soils made up of clay or peat.
 They are also less expansive, meaning that they are less likely to simply absorb water that they come into contact with.
 As a result, they can be washed by strong currents of water or blow away in high winds when they are dehydrated.

 Of course, there is also the matter of soil health and texture.
 Soil that is healthy and has plenty of fiber in it is far less susceptible to erosion.
 This is why deploying plants and flowers that form intricate and widespread root systems can help to prevent the erosion of lightweight and loose soils.
 Of course, even soil that is uniquely prone to erosion will not wear away until the right conditions are present.